Corpus Development for Affective Video Indexing: Example Corpora

 In order to obtain the dominant mood from the mood words, first the responses of each participant were clustered into the three hours time intervals.
 In each three hours interval the most frequent chosen mood word was selected as the dominant mood.
 After calculating the dominant moods, we found that using the implicit mood assessment none of the participants had the ``relaxed'' as their dominant mood.

 The average boredom scores for different dominant moods are shown in Fig. \ref{fig:moodbars}.
 The boredom scores were, on average, lower, i.e., indicated that videos were \emph{more} boring, for viewers in a passive mood and higher, i.e., indicated that videos were \emph{less} boring, in an arguably more active mood such as ``energetic", ``nervous" and ``pleased".
 Moods were then categorized into positive (``pleased", ``energetic", and ``relaxed") and negative, (``helpless", ``nervous", ``passive", and ``aggressive") categories.
 On average, participants gave higher ratings to videos when they were in positive moods.
 The statistical significance of the difference between ratings in positive and negative moods was examined by a Wilcoxon test and was found significant ($p=4\times10^{-8}$).
-The effect of four different factors on boredom scores was investigated with a four-way ANOVA.
-The effects were mood, time of day, videos and participants.
+The effect of the time of day and mood on boredom scores was investigated with a mixed linear model.
+The fixed effects were mood and time of day, the random effects were video and participant.
 Unlike the second data set, the effect of the time of day on boredom scores was not significant.
 This observation can be attributed to the difference between the nature of arousal and perceived boredom, arousal being more correlated with physiological state.
-Participants' mood had a significant effect on the ratings ($F(6)=5.55,p<1\times10^{-4}$).
-The interaction between each pair of actors was investigated to check whether the observed difference was as a result of having special videos for every mood.
-The interaction in two-way ANOVA between the videos and moods was not significant.
-Therefore, the effect of mood on boredom scores was independent from the effect of videos.
+Participants' mood had a significant effect on the ratings; the ANOVA test on the mood coefficients in the mixed linear model showed significant difference from zero $F(6)=5.75,p<3\times10^{-5}$).
 The analysis of annotations gathered in this dataset showed the importance of participants' mood which is often not assessed in affective and non-affective assessments.